Librarian, Genealogy Team

 Write down all the information you have gathered - birth dates, places, baptism dates, addresses, cemetery details etc. Always write down where you have found the information and make sure it's very specific so you can locate it again if required.
 Start a file on each person and family that you research.
 Include copies of charts and any other information you find.

-- Consult resources in the Genealogy Centre
+- Consult resources in the Family History & Newspaper Room

-Visit the Library's Family History and Newspaper Room to research your ancestors using the Genealogy Collection.
+Visit the Library's Family History & Newspaper Room to research your ancestors using the Genealogy Collection.
 The collection brings together key Australian and international genealogy resources that are available in print, microfilm, microfiche, CD-ROM and online.

 State Library of Victoria